 Mr. Gudger is the Founder and CEO of Eccalon with over twenty years of experience leading middle-market technology companies and senior positions within the Federal government.
 From 2011-2017, he served as President Barack Obama's Deputy Assistant Secretary of Defense for Manufacturing and Industrial Base Policy (MIBP) and the Director of the Office of Small Business Programs.
 As the Deputy Assistant Secretary of Defense, Mr. Gudger provided detailed analyses of the increasingly global and financially complex industrial supply chain and took appropriate actions to maintain the health, integrity and technical superiority of the industrial base.
 In his many roles, Mr. Gudger was also the Defense Department's lead for President Obama's National Network of Manufacturing Innovation, through which he led the establishment of eight manufacturing institutes that focus on additive manufacturing, lightweight metals technology, robotics, and biotechnology.
 He is credited with reshaping MIBP by creating programs that focus on Business Intelligence, Analytics, and Global Markets to modernize the office's programs and realign its focus areas for the 21st Century.
 Previously, he served as the Director of the Office of Small Business Programs, where he acted as the principal advisor to the Secretary of Defense on all matters related to small business, and oversaw more than $120 billion of annual awards to small companies.
 In his past, Mr. Gudger has worked on key technical and financial initiatives with the Federal Deposit Insurance Corporation, Union Bank of Switzerland, AT&T, and founded Solvern Innovations, a cybersecurity solutions company, where he served as its Chairman and Chief Executive Officer.
 Mr. Gudger received his Bachelor of Sciences degree from the University of Maryland at Baltimore County and his M.B.A. from the University of North Carolina at Chapel Hill.

-Ms. Fischbein is currently Managing Director and Head of Healthcare Investment Banking for Seaport Global, a privately held investment banking firm.
-Previously, Ms. Fischbein was Head of Healthcare Investment Banking for FBR & Co. and Head of East Coast Biotechnology Investment Banking for JMP Securities.
+Ms. Fischbein is currently Managing Director, Healthcare, for Cassel Salpeter & Co., a private investment banking firm.
+Previously, Ms. Fischbein was Head of Healthcare Investment Banking for Seaport Global and for FBR & Co. and Head of East Coast Biotechnology Investment Banking for JMP Securities.
 Prior to rejoining the banking industry, Ms. Fischbein held senior corporate positions at two major biotechnology companies: ImClone Systems and Human Genome Sciences.
-Ms Fischbein started her career at Lehman Brothers, JP Morgan Chase and Citigroup, and was a Managing Director for many years at both JP Morgan Chase and Citigroup.
-Ms Fischbein has a BA from Harvard University in economics and a MBA from Harvard Business School
+Ms. Fischbein started her career at Lehman Brothers, JP Morgan Chase and Citigroup, and was a Managing Director for many years at both JP Morgan Chase and Citigroup.
+Ms. Fischbein has a BA from Harvard University in economics and an MBA from Harvard Business School.

 Dr. Band is a co-inventor of the CytoDel technology and a co-founder of CytoDel.
-Dr. Band has extensive bench-to-bedside experience in biotechnology startups as former Vice President Research of Biomatrix, an NYSE company acquired by Genzyme in 2000.
-The products developed by Dr. Band are now marketed by Sanofi, and are among the best selling products in the US for treating osteoarthritis of the knee.
+Dr. Band has extensive bench-to-bedside experience in biotechnology startups as former Vice President Research of Biomatrix, an NYSE company now owned by Sanofi.
+Dr Band returned to NYU in 2001, where he began work on botulinum toxin and was appointed to the faculty of the Department of Orthopedic Surgery, Biochemistry and Molecular Pharmacology.
+Dr Band co-founded and directed the Center for Clinical Research at the NYU-Langone Orthopedic Hospital, and the NYU-Langone Arthritis and Joint Preservation Center.
 Dr. Band has published more than 80 peer-reviewed research studies in both basic and clinical sciences, and has been issued 15 US patents to date.
-Dr. Band is a Senior Advisor to the Center for Clinical Research, NYU-Hospital for Joint Diseases, and is on the faculty of the Departments of Orthopedic Surgery, Biochemistry and Molecular Pharmacology, NYU School of Medicine.
+Dr. Band continues to serve as a Research Professor in the Departments of Orthopedic Surgery, Biochemistry and Molecular Pharmacology, NYU School of Medicine.